gajus/vlad/README.md

 The above will produce the following error message:

-> Foo Tar is empty.
+> Bar Tar is empty.

 ### Validator Message